mrkkrj/TrianglePP/README.md

  1. **quality Delaunay** triangulations (where we can set bounds on the areas and angles of the resulting triangles)
  2. **constrained Delaunay** triangulations (where we can connect some points with and edge and require that this edge will be part of the result).

-    Constrained Delaunay triangulations open up some very interesting possibilities: they allow us to triangulate polygons even with other polygons inside them.
+    BTW, constrained Delaunay triangulations open up some very interesting possibilities: they allow us to triangulate polygons even with other polygons inside them.
 These embedded polygons can be also marked as **holes** and excluded from triangulation.
 On top of this, we can even set the triangulation constraints!
 See below in the *Demo App* section for some screenshots illustrating some of those possibilities.

 Moreover, support for saving and reading **point and polygon files** is available.